ckonjeti/pdf-translator-tool/DEPLOYMENT.md

 ### 4. Deploy
 1. Railway will automatically build and deploy your app
 2. Wait for deployment to complete (usually 2-5 minutes)
+3. The build process will:
+   - Install server dependencies
+   - Install client dependencies
+   - Build the React app
+   - Start the server

 ### 5. Connect Your Domain
 1. In Railway dashboard, go to "Settings" → "Domains"